rareval48/Eng-4--Pi-in-the-Sky-/README.md

 ## Week 4/24-4/28
 We did some fly testing.
 We're gonna try to use elastic strings because it might be cool.

+## Week 5/1-5/5
+This week we gonjna test outside because we think we are ready to.
+It probably wont fly but maybe it will idk.